saezlab/transcriptutorial/scripts/05_network_reconstruction_with_CARNIVAL.md

   - sifAll: networks of all the models
   - attributesAll: node attributes of all models

-We can visualise the network…
+We can now visualise the network…

 ``` r
 #transoform to data.frame